A Donor’s Guide to Strategic Political Giving

 — Square One, “Power Brokers: An Analysis of Outside Democratic Spending in Close Congressional Races,” September 2023

-We seek to play effective defense AND offense, by swinging “Toss-Up” races, fortifying vulnerable (“Lean and Likely” Democratic) races as an insurance policy, and expanding the electoral map to include “Lean and Likely” GOP races — both for immediate gains, and so that in 5-10 years we are winning in places that today might seem unthinkable.
+We seek to play effective defense AND offense, by swinging “Toss-Up” races, fortifying vulnerable (“Lean and Likely” Democratic) races as an insurance policy, and expanding the electoral map to include “Lean and Likely” GOP races — to make immediate gains, and to ensure that in 5-10 years we are winning in places that today seem unthinkable.

-- Giving unrestricted funding, so groups can bring flexibility, focus, and creativity to making the most impact, instead of trying to reductively rationalize each budget line.
+1. Providing unrestricted funding, so groups can bring flexibility, focus, and creativity to making the most impact, instead of reductively rationalizing each budget line.

 Bottom-Up Strategy, Long-Term Power

-Instead of imposing policy positions and priorities from the top down, we support our partners to pursue their own agenda from the bottom up.
-By focusing on the local issues people care about most, our partners give them a reason to vote — and to stay involved 365 days a year.
+Instead of imposing policy positions and priorities from the top down, we support our partners to design their agenda from the bottom up.
+By focusing on the issues people care about most, our partners give them a reason to vote — and to stay involved 365 days a year.

 Part 4: How to Make Your Giving Plan